LisaStur/project-news-site/README.md

 ## Technologies

-Built in HTNL using CSS for styling
+Built in HTML using CSS for styling

 ## View it live